-500 miles has funded a low-level prosthetics and orthotics service from a small space in the physiotherapy department at St Francis Hospital (SFH) in Katete in Eastern Province since January 2017.
+500 miles has funded a low-level prosthetics and orthotics service at St Francis Hospital (SFH) in Katete in Eastern Province since January 2017.

 The service was set up by Timothy Miti who received some training from the professionals at the University Teaching Hospital in Lusaka (UTH).
-Timothy is currently studying for a diploma in prosthetics and orthotics at Mobility India.
-He has been replaced by Agness Manda, herself an amputee.
-She too received some training at UTH and successfully took over from Timothy at SFH when he left in June 2019.
+In June 2019, Timothy left to study for a diploma in prosthetics and orthotics at Mobility India and was replaced by Agness Manda, herself an amputee.
+She too received some training at UTH, and from Timothy, before taking over from him.

 SFH does not have the machinery and equipment required to manufacture prostheses and complex orthoses at SFH, just basic tools – but Agness is able to carry out repairs to most prostheses and orthoses and to make and fit small and simple orthoses.
 If MoH supplies UTH with stock, Agness can occasionally refer people who need prostheses and complex orthoses to UTH for treatment.